 - Add more database storage for accommodating the bulk of features and services

 Fortunately, while 45% of businesses look for the right tech stack, 87% consider multiple technologies for microservices.

 1. Enhances speed and scalability of your app

 Meaning, a component's workload can move to an infrastructure better suited for the task.
 This makes the application function faster.
-Moreover, microservices can leverage the cloud-native environments' elasticity — thus scaling cost-effectively.
+Moreover, microservices can leverage the cloud-native applications environments' elasticity thus scaling cost-effectively.

 Such capabilities are not possible in a monolith architecture.
-If you want your mobile application to be more responsive to and in sync with market requirements, microservices are what you need.
-It enables you to roll out digital capabilities in real-time.
+If you want your mobile application to be more responsive to and in sync with market requirements, micro services are what you need.
+It enables you to roll out digital business capabilities in real-time.